Kyza/Khub/v1 Plugins/SafeEmbedGenerator/README.md

 - [ ] Includes general plugin settings.
 - [x] Displays live previews of embeds before you send them.
 - [ ] Embeds can be saved to use for later.
-- [ ] Recently used embeds save themselves temporaraly.
+- [ ] Recently used embeds save themselves temporarily.

 ## Usage